Omkar-gd/SARS-Assignment/README.md

 - student_id → Student(student_id)
 - course_code → Course(course_code)
 This decomposition removes update, insertion, and deletion anomalies and satisfies BCNF because every non-key attribute depends only on the key.

+# Task 1.1(c) Data Integrity
+# Entity Integrity
+This is Satisfied because every table has a primary key and primary key values cannot be NULL.

+# Referential Integrity
+This is Satisfied by using foreign keys:
+- Student.advisor_id references Advisor.advisor_id
+- Course.instructor_id references Instructor.instructor_id
+- Enrollment.student_id references Student.student_id
+- Enrollment.course_code references Course.course_code

+# Domain Integrity
+This is Satisfied by using appropriate data types and constraints such as INT, VARCHAR, and marks_obtained values between 0 and 100.

+# User-defined Integrity
+This si Satisfied by business rules such as:
+- Every student must have a valid student_id.
+- Every course must have a unique course_code.
+- Marks must be within the allowed range.